 - Defense in Deep

 It looks easier to attack then to defend the infrastructure.
 Weakest link is enough for attacker to compromise the infrastructure.

 Below are some important points for the security professionals trying the protect the infrastructure.

 From: Our network is not compromised.
 And we need to protect against the attack.

 To: The network is regularly attacked and already compromised from both internal or external perimeter.
 We need to get visibility, increase detection ratio, decrease vulnerability of systems and reduce possible impacts.

 What are the logical assets to protect?
-(Identified by what key: revenue lost, user privacy, company sensitive data, regulation, public reputation)
+(And they are identified by what key: revenue lost, user privacy, company sensitive data, regulation, public reputation)

-And on which systems or platforms are stored?
+And the assets are on which systems and platforms stored?

 Who is the owner of these assets?
-(Who decide if the risk should be mitigated on specific platform e.g. by investments or accepted?)
+(And who decide if the risk should be mitigated on specific platform e.g. by investments or accepted?)